An interview with Popular Investor Jay Edward Smith (jaynemesis)

 Want more top trader tips?

 The views expressed in this post represent the interviewee’s personal views and not those of eToro.
 Past performance is not an indication of future results.
 Cryptocurrencies can fluctuate widely in prices and are, therefore, not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
-Some assets on eToro can be traded as CFDs.
+This is not investment advice.
 Your capital is at risk.